kangkelidis/robot-assisted-evacuation/README.md

-# The Sousa Toolkit: A Socially-Aware Evaluation of Evacuation Support Systems
+# SARA-ESP: Socially-Aware Robot-Assisted Evacuation Simulation Platform

 This project is a Docker-based application that facilitates experimentation with the `IMPACT+` agent-based evacuation simulation model (<a href="https://www.researchgate.net/publication/379377435_The_IDEA_of_Us_An_Identity-Aware_Architecture_for_Autonomous_Systems" target="_blank">link to paper</a>). `IMPACT+` is an extension of the `IMPACT` NetLogo model (<a href="https://eprints.whiterose.ac.uk/122415/" target="_black">link to paper</a>), which simulates an evacuation from a transport hub and incorporates sociocultural, cognitive, and emotional factors.
-The key addition of `IMPACT+` is the introduction of an adaptable search and rescue (SAR) robot that is able to decide when it finds a fallen victim, whether to ask help from a nearby zero-responder or from a member of staff.
-The Toolkit aims to make it easier for researchers to configure and run simulations with various evacuation scenarios and adaptation strategies for the SAR robot.
+The key addition of `IMPACT+` is the introduction of an adaptable search and rescue (SAR) robot that is able to decide, when it finds a fallen victim, whether to ask help from a nearby zero-responder or from a member of staff.
+SARA-ESP aims to make it easier for researchers to configure, run and analyse simulations with various evacuation scenarios and adaptation strategies for the SAR robot.

 See demonstration [video]() showing installation and usage.
 Find accompanying paper <a href="" target="_black">here</a>.